bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/overview.md

 ## Architecture

-FIDO2 can be broken down into two main components: WebAuthn and CTAP.
-WebAuthn is a web standard that allows for the creation and use of passkeys through a well defined JavaScript interface, and CTAP is a protocol for communicating with external authenticators (or roaming authenticators), such as hardware security keys (e.g. YubiKeys).
+FIDO2 can be broken down into two main components: WebAuthn and CTAP2.
+WebAuthn is a web standard that allows for the creation and use of passkeys through a well defined JavaScript interface, and CTAP2 is a protocol for communicating with external authenticators (or roaming authenticators), such as hardware security keys (e.g. YubiKeys).

 The interaction between these two components can vary depending on the use case: